 Did you know that Central Park also has waterfalls?
 Not a lot of tourists know about them, making them beautiful, tranquil places.
 There are five waterfalls in total, all artificial, and New York’s drinking water flows through them.
 Enter from the west side of the park at 102nd Street and follow the flow that’s called ‘the Loch’ (up until 106th Street).

 The Bethesda Terrace is designed as the heart of Central Park.
-On the steps you have a wonderful view of the lake and the Great Lawn and under the stairs, because of the good acoustics, street performers often sing or play instruments.
+On the steps you have a wonderful view of the lake and the Great Lawn.
+Under the stairs, because of the good acoustics, street performers often sing or play instruments.
 In the middle of the square is the Bethesda Fountain, one of the most famous fountains in the world.
-It is also known as the Water Angel and below the angel there are four cherubs that symbolise health, purity, temperance and peace.
+Also known as the Angel of the Waters, below the angel there are four cherubs symbolising health, purity, temperance and peace.